 In the case of illness, parents are asked to telephone the academy on the first morning the child is absent, stating the reason for absence.
 You will also be asked to provide proof of medical appointments.
 If children have, or develop, a medical condition that the academy should be aware of, parents are asked to inform the academy immediately.
 Infectious diseases must be notified to the academy.

-We run many very popular attendance incentive schemes which are communicated to parents via individual letters and newsletters.
+We run many very popular attendance incentive schemes which include giving tuckshop tokens and extra break time.